5 moments you didn't see at The Oscars

 Rami Malek took a tumble

-Malek may have had a brief fall from the heights of his best-actor Oscar victory for "Bohemian Rhapsody" but he recovered in time to visit reporters in time to deliver emotional remarks on how much it meant to him to win his award.

-The actor was checked by medical personnel after he took a tumble inside the auditorium shortly after winning.
+Malek was checked by medical personnel after he took a tumble inside the auditorium shortly after winning the Best Actor Oscar for his role in "Bohemian Rhapsody."

 He appeared fine when he came backstage to answer reporters' questions.